Moe-Pwint/Zip-Zap-Zop-Game/README.md

     5. Level 5 Btn
         - Level 5 Rules:
         - Level 4 Rules:
-          Reverse pattern: Tap the cards "Zop" "Zap" "Zip" in a row without making a mistake.
+          Reverse pattern: Tap the cards "Zop" "Zap" "Zip" in a row.
           Time limit for each tap: 1 seconds
           Gain minimum 30 scores in 30 seconds to win the level.
           Beat your own score!